zdflower/gameOfLife/README.md

 At the time, there is a predefined seed set in src/index.js, and a button in the page that you can click to see the next state of the board.

+### 2018-02-23

+In the "boardRepresentation" branch the board is represented by an array of arrays.
+Be careful with making copies of those beasts! ()

+The app shows the actual and the previous boards, when you advance a stage.

 ## References

 * [Conway's game of life by himself](https://www.youtube.com/watch?v=E8kUJL04ELA) youtube video